 Why My Name is Spelled Jeni

-My full name is Jennifer, but only my Mom calls me that!
-I always went by Jenny, especially in school.
+My full name is Jennifer, but I always went by Jenny, especially in school.
 When it was time to go to middle school for 6th grade, I decided I wanted to start spelling my name with an "i" so that I could draw a little heart over it instead of the dot.
 Thankfully, Jeni stuck, and now fits me really well!

 How I Started Blogging

-I first started blogging 13 years ago, around the time the term "blog" was first being used.
+I first started blogging in 2000, around the time the term "blog" was first being used.
 My blogs then were more like personal journals and makeshift portfolios.
 I took a break from blogging while I finished high school, but found myself revisiting the hobby when I started sewing more seriously.
 In Color Order was started in Spring 2009, as a place to share my projects and thrifting finds.

 How I Started Sewing